 I’m lucky that my skin is back on track after it threw a wobbly a couple of years ago.
 It was a bit of a learning curve getting it to this state though!
-Whilst my face oils will visibly make a difference, you do need to look after your skin in other ways.
+There are some basic "rules" for looking after your skin.
 There’s a little too much for one post so I’ve split this post into two.
 The first post focusses on what I've been putting on my skin to get it looking good again, the second post will focus more on what I've been doing with my diet that's helped to improve my skin.
-I'm aware that some of my tips are contrary to what you may read elsewhere but they're based on my experience of what's worked for me!
+I'm aware that some of my tips are contrary to what you may read elsewhere but they're based on my personal experience of what's worked for me (everyone has different experiences)!

 - Keep your face clean: I have a couple of friends (who shall remain nameless!) who have admitted to me that they don’t bother removing their make-up before going to bed, or they only wash their face with plain water and I had to hide my despair!
 You need to make sure your face is free of dirt and make up if you really want to look after it.
 Plain water won’t remove the oils that build up on the skin throughout the day as oil and water don’t mix!
 You also want to give your skincare products the best chance of working so don’t make it tough for them by having to fight their way around any dirt and bacteria on your skin.
 Also avoid touching your skin, as this is another way bacteria and grime ends up on your face.
 Similarly if you work out, try to wash your face after doing so and always remember to use lukewarm water rather than hot water on your face to avoid drying it out too much

 - Avoid harsh cleansers: this is a biggie for me!
-Many commercial (foaming / rinse off) cleansers are way too harsh and drying for the skin.
-This is often down to the SLS / SLES / sulphates (sodium lauryl sulphate / sodium laureth sulphate) included in these products.
-SLS / SLES are essentially detergents & emulsifiers – they are used to remove oils and dirt, and give products a foaming ability.
+Many commercial (rinse off) cleansers are way too harsh and drying for the skin.
+This is often down to the harsh surfactants included in these products which are essentially detergents used to remove oils and dirt, and give products a foaming ability.
 You find them in most beauty / skincare products – shower gels, shampoos, handwashes, toothpastes but also some moisturising creams (including those recommended to treat common skin conditions!!).
 You may notice that when you use them your skin feels tight afterwards, especially if you have drier skin – note this is not a sign of a good cleanser!
-Unfortunately, SLS / SLEs are a little too effective at cleaning, and they strip the skin of much needed oils and moisture, which can cause a disruption in the balance of your skin’s natural oil production.
-Among other issues, they also cause severe skin irritation, which has been well documented in the medical press so they’re best avoided by everyone, but particularly if you have sensitive skin.
-Many companies have cottoned onto the fact that people are becoming more savvy around the use of sulphates in beauty products and have released “sulphate-free or SLS free products”.
+Unfortunately, some surfactants (especially when used in high concentrations) are a little too effective at cleansing, and they strip the skin of much needed oils and moisture, which can cause a disruption in the balance of your skin’s natural oil production.
+Among other issues, they also cause skin irritation.
+Many brands have cottoned onto the fact that people are becoming more savvy around the use of certain surfactants in beauty products and have released “sulphate-free or SLS free products”.
 However, I would be careful with these products too - the substitutes they use e.g. cocamidopropyl betaine, sodium lauroyl sarcosinate to name a few, also have issues with them and as they’re newer, we just don’t know enough about them.
-Cocamidoproply betaine is also known as a skin irritant and personally I have found it really drying.
-Sodium lauroyl sarcosinate has been associated with contamination concerns.
+Cocamidoproply betaine is also known as a skin irritant in high amounts and personally I have found it really drying.
 Both of these ingredients and similar ones are found in a whole range of beauty products, including very high end, so-called “natural” brands!
 Instead use gentle, non-irritating cleansers that won’t dry out the skin but instead help restore the skin’s balance.
-I’ve given up commercial cleansers altogether having never been able to find the right one and my skin is now happier with my own cleansing oil blend, followed by a natural (synthetic / sulphate free) handmade moisturising soap as I like to double-cleanse.
-It’s amazing the difference it makes: clean skin without that feeling of tightness you get after using regular cleansers.
+I’ve given up commercial cleansers altogether having never been able to find the right one and my skin is now happier with my own cleansing oil blend.
+It’s amazing the difference it makes: clean skin without that feeling of tightness you get after using harsh cleansers.
 In short, always read ingredients labels carefully even if you are buying from “natural” brands

 - Use only gentle exfoliants: no matter what skin type you have this is really important.
 You shouldn’t exfoliate more than once a week (maybe twice at most).
 Exfoliating is an important part of any skincare routine particularly as skin ages, because cell turnover slows down, which in itself can cause clogged pores but also dull skin and flaky patches.
 Exfoliating removes the dead skin cells and impurities from the surface, revealing new skin underneath.
-I personally prefer to use soft peel exfoliators over scrubs.
-Soft peels work by using natural AHA (fruit extracts) which gently remove those dead skin cells whereas scrubs, well, obviously they scrub them off!
+I personally prefer to use soft peel/enzyme exfoliators over scrubs.
+Soft peels work by using natural AHA (fruit extracts or enzymes) which gently resurface the skin whereas scrubs, well, obviously they scrub them off!
 Which is fine in theory but I feel that they’re too harsh and can damage the skin if you’re too rough with them!

 - UV protection: daily UV exposure is known to contribute to damage and ageing of the skin so ensure you're sufficiently protected.
 I'm probably the wrong person to give advice on this as my darker skin gives me a good level of protection and I love being in the sun on holiday (well protected with SPF of course) as we get so little of it here!
 It's difficult to give definitive guidance on sun exposure, particularly when many people are deficient in Vitamin D which you can improve with sun exposure).
 Sun exposure is dependent on so many variables (your personal skin type, where you are based, time of day, weather conditions).
 I would say that you don't have dark skin and are planning deliberate sun exposure (tanning) you need to ensure you wear a reliable SPF (over your moisturiser).
 I personally wouldn't be confident in any make up or regular face creams with SPF claims given that many sun creams don't offer the level of protection they claim and we rarely apply them as we're meant to.
 If you'd like credible information on sun protection I'd suggest looking here